 Unlike hospice or palliative care, end-of-life care isn’t a particular type of service.
 Instead, it’s a shift in approach and mindset.

-End-of-life care is appropriate when a person or their family knows end of life is nearing and time is limited.
+End-of-life care is appropriate when a person or their family knows the end of life is nearing and time is limited.
 At this difficult time, there are actions a person may want to take to ensure their final wishes are known.

 Here are some examples:

-• Seek out a religious or spiritual counselor to answer questions about death and dying.
+- Seek out a religious or spiritual counselor to answer questions about death and dying.

-• Speak with a lawyer about updating or writing a will as well as completing any advance directives.
+- Speak with a lawyer about updating or writing a will, as well as completing any advance directives.

-• Utilize at-home nursing staff who can provide care when you may be unable to do some things for yourself.
+- Utilize at-home nursing staff who can provide care when you may be unable to do some things for yourself.

 These are just some of the ways a person can make their wishes known and live their life most fully.